EnterpriseDB/repmgr/README.md

 -----------------------------------

-Replication slots were introduced with PostgreSQL 9.4 and are designed to ensure that any standby connected to the master using replication slot will always be able to retrieve the required WAL files.
+Replication slots were introduced with PostgreSQL 9.4 and are designed to ensure that any standby connected to the master using a replication slot will always be able to retrieve the required WAL files.
 This removes the need to manually manage WAL file retention by estimating the number of WAL files that need to be maintained on the master using `wal_keep_segments`.
 Do however be aware